Your Ultimate 3 Days in Marrakech Itinerary

 - Elegancia Riad Boutique for a chic boutique riad that blends modern style with traditional Moroccan details in a central medina location.

-- Riad Botanica for a serene stay with lush greenery, a peaceful courtyard pool, and a relaxed atmosphere.
+- Riad Botanica for a serene stay with lush greenery and a peaceful courtyard pool.

 Read More: